FEATURED CREDIT CARDS

 Your credit score and financial situation will help you decide whether a secured or unsecured card is the best fit.

-• Secured cards: These are a great option for those with limited credit history or who are actively rebuilding after past mistakes.
+• Secured cards: Great for those with limited credit history or rebuilding after past mistakes.

 Step 3: Use pre-qualification tools

-Many credit card issuers offer a pre-qualification tool that allows you to see if you are likely to be approved for a card without a hard inquiry on your credit report.
+Many credit card issuers offer pre-qualification tools that let you see your chances without a hard inquiry.

-• Where to find them: Issuers like Capital One and Mission Lane offer these tools directly on their websites.
+• Where to find them: Issuers like Capital One and Mission Lane offer these tools directly on their sites.

-• Soft inquiry: Pre-qualification uses a "soft inquiry," which doesn't affect your credit score.
+• Soft inquiry: Pre-qualification uses a "soft inquiry," which doesn't affect your score.

-• Not a guarantee: While a pre-qualification is a strong indicator of your chances, it is not a guarantee of approval.
+• Not a guarantee: Pre-qualification is indicative, not a guarantee of approval.

-• Annual Percentage Rate (APR): Cards for fair credit often have a higher APR.
-Your strategy should be to pay your balance in full each month to avoid paying interest.
+• APR: Cards for fair credit often have higher APR.
+Pay in full to avoid interest.

-• Credit Reporting: Ensure the card issuer reports to all three major credit bureaus (Equifax, Experian, and TransUnion).
-This is how you build a positive credit history.
+• Credit Reporting: Ensure reporting to all three major bureaus (Equifax, Experian, TransUnion).

-• What to look for: Pay close attention to the APR, annual fee, late payment fees, and whether they charge a penalty APR.
+• What to look for: APR, annual fee, late fees, penalty APR.

-• By taking a systematic approach to researching and comparing cards, you can find the right product for your needs without the risk of applying blindly.
+By researching systematically, you can find the right product without applying blindly.

 Related credit card articles